LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-20-(Angular-Lesson-3).md

 ## Studio (TF Notes)

 1. Celebrate the last studio of unit 1 with your team!
-1. If you do not know Angular well, you must ABSOLUTELY complete ALL of the prep work yourself!
-Seriously, if you didn't do this for the first two Angular studios, shame on you.
-Fix that and finish strong for your students.
+1. Finish strong for your students.
+Do the prep work if you are struggling with Angular yourself!
 1. Make sure your students begin in the ``studio-3`` branch of the ``mission planner`` repository.
-1. Students need to include logical && or || in order to enable/disable the cargo buttons as described in the instructions.
-Be ready to coach them on how to add these operators to the conditionals in the ``[disabled]`` binding.
+1. Students need to include logical ``&&`` or ``||`` in order to enable/disable the cargo buttons as described in the instructions.
+Be ready to coach them on how to add these to the conditionals in the ``[disabled]`` binding.